Hong Kong unveils expansionary budget, push into innovative industries

 sectors like artificial intelligence, fintech and biomedical science.

+Despite this, the city has retained a sizeable war chest with fiscal reserves expected to eclipse the HK$1 trillion mark at the end of March 2018.

-Hong Kong is widely seen to be lagging far behind the new industry push of rivals like the southern China tech hub of Shenzhen, and Singapore.
+Hong Kong has long been seen to be lagging far behind the new industry push of rivals such as Singapore and the southern China tech hub of Shenzhen, home to goliaths like Tencent Holdings and Huawei.

-"Information and Technology is undoubtedly an economic driver in the new era.
-To shine in the fierce I&T race amidst keen competition, Hong Kong must optimise its resources by focusing on developing its areas of strength, namely biotechnology, artificial intelligence, smart city and financial technologies," Chan said.

-The city's economy grew 3.4 per cent in the fourth quarter from a year earlier, Chan said, while full-year 2017 GDP came in slightly faster than government expectations at 3.8 per cent - the fastest since 2011 - and up from 1.9 per cent growth in 2016.
-GDP this year is expected to grow 3-4 percent, Chan added.
+"The current-term government is ready to think out of the box and act proactively to open up new horizons for Hong Kong," Chan said in a nearly two hour speech to lawmakers, as small groups of protesters outside the legislature demanded greater cash handouts, as well as more affordable public housing and a more equitable pension scheme.

+"The budget this year gets a higher score than the previous one as it appears that the government is more willing to invest for the future of Hong Kong," said Thomas Shik, acting chief economist of Hang Seng Bank, but he added it remains to be seen if the new measures would be well received by the people.

 Six economists surveyed by Reuters expected fourth quarter growth of 3.2 per cent from a year earlier, down from 3.6 per cent in the July-September quarter.
 The economists did not provide quarterly forecasts.